harlanx/gardening_shop/README.md

 A responsive and adaptive Home Page of a shopping site themed for Gardening Products created using Dart with Flutter SDK for Web.

-All assets except the icons does not belong to me.
-Only used for educational purposes only.
+All assets except the icons does not belong to me and was only used for educational purposes only.

 ## Previews